CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 History files
 *************

-CICE provides restart data in binary unformatted or netCDF formats via separate implementations of binary, netcdf, and pio source code under the directory **infrastructure/io**.  ``ICE_IOTYPE`` defined in cice.settings specifies the IO type and defines which source code directory is compiled.
+CICE provides history data in binary unformatted or netCDF formats via separate implementations of binary, netcdf, and pio source code under the directory **infrastructure/io**.  ``ICE_IOTYPE`` defined in cice.settings specifies the IO type and defines which source code directory is compiled.